Butterfly pea flower turns these frosty protein bites a beautiful blue and full of nutrition after a sweaty workout or busy day.

 Today, I decided to add another version to the list.

 And feeling whimsical, I decided to play with colors using a special tea – butterfly pea flower tea.
 I love this unusual tea for it’s nutritional strength – same as green tea, caffeine free aspect and mood-ring-like entertainment value.

 And I used bananas since I wanted a really creamy texture, and bananas also provide sweetness and a strong enough flavor to overcome the any bean flavor.
 And, as with my other workout snack bites, the protein in these recipes comes from white beans.

 I have used white beans quite successfully in the other high protein bites I mentioned earlier, this wildly popular white bean cookie dough recipe here, and even a few more recipes – you can see a few under my white bean recipes listing here.

 In these protein bites, white navy beans provide the perfect blank palate to carry the fruity flavor of ripe soft fruits.
 So the result is highly nutritious and energizing.

-The beans themselves are full of protein, fiber and a slew of other nutritional benefits, including potassium and iron, good for shiny hair among other effects; thiamine for a boost to your cognitive abilities; heart-supporting folate and magnesium, and copper to fight inflammation and antioxidants.
+The beans themselves are full of protein, fiber and a slew of other nutritional benefits.
+These include potassium and iron, good for shiny hair; thiamine for your cognitive abilities; heart-supporting folate and magnesium; and copper to fight inflammation, and antioxidants.